 Maximum aperture: f/2.8 | Image stabilisation: No | Weather seals: No | Minimum focus distance: 16cm | Filter size: 52mm | Dimensions: 69 x 65mm | Weight: 235g

-Relatively tiny and a real lightweight, this lens measures a mere 69 x 65mm and, at 235g, is only about a third of the weight of some lenses here.
-This is due to it being a DX-format lens, having a short 40mm focal length, and lacking an internal focusing mechanism.
-This means the front of the lens is 3.5cm from the subject at the minimum setting for full 1.0x magnification, which often casts a shadow over the subject.
+Relatively tiny and a real lightweight, this lens measures a mere 69 x 65mm and, at 235g, is only about a third of the weight of many macro lenses.
+This is due to it being a DX-format lens, having a short 40mm focal length, and lacking an internal focusing movement.
+The front of the lens therefore extends physically at shorter focus settings, coming to just 3.5cm from the subject at its minimum setting for full 1.0x magnification.
+This tends to cast the object being photographed into shadow when using ambient lighting, making flash or constant artificial lighting a must.
 Image quality is very good, but autofocus is pretty slow, and manual focusing is hampered by a lack of smoothness and precision in the focus ring.